-NOTE: Options on this screen vary based on the chartplotter type and optional connected devices.
+NOTE: Options on this screen vary based on the chartplotter type and optional connected network devices.

-Home Screen GPSMAP 4000 Series
+Home Screen GPSMAP 6000 Series

-Home Screen GPSMAP 5000 Series
+Home Screen GPSMAP 7000 Series

-Menu Item Description Charts Allows you to access the Navigation Chart, Perspective 3D, Mariner's Eye 3D, Fish Eye 3D, the Fishing Chart, and the Radar Overlay (page 5).
-NOTE : Mariner's Eye 3D and Fish Eye 3D are available only if you use a BlueChart g2 Vision data card (page 21).
-The Fishing Chart is available if you use a BlueChart g2 Vision data card or a BlueChart g2 data card, or if your built-in map supports Fishing Charts.
-Sonar Sets up and provides sonar information (only available if the chartplotter is connected to a Garmin sonar module) (page 87).
-Combinations Sets up a split screen displaying chart, sonar, radar, engine and fuel data, and video in a two- or three-field screen (page 27).
-Information Shows information including tides, currents, celestial data, user data, information about other boats, gauges, and video (page 42).
-Mark Marks, edits, or deletes your current location as a waypoint or a man-overboard location (page 33).
-Where To?
-Provides navigation features (page 39).
-Radar Sets up and shows radar (only available if the chartplotter is connected to a Garmin marine radar) (page 63).
-Weather (North America only) Sets up and shows various weather parameters, including precipitation, forecast, fishing, sea conditions, and visibility (only available if the chartplotter is connected to a weather module and you have an XM® subscription).
-See the XM WX Satellite Weather® and XM Satellite Radio Supplement (North America only).
-Configure Allows you to view and edit the settings for your chartplotter and system (page 51).
-Man Overboard Marks your current location as a waypoint, and sets a course back to the marked location (page 33).
+- Charts-allows you to access the Navigation Chart, Perspective 3D, Mariner's Eye 3D, Fish Eye 3D, the Fishing Chart, and the Radar Overlay (page 6). - NOTE: Mariner's Eye 3D, Fish Eye 3D, and the Fishing Chart are available only if you use a BlueChart g2 Vision data card (page 21). - Sonar-sets up and provides sonar information (only available if the chartplotter is connected to a Garmin sonar module) (page 99). - Combinations-sets up the screen to view a chart, sonar, radar, and video in a two-, three-, or four-field split screen (page 28). - Information-shows information including tides, currents, celestial data, user data, information about other boats, gauges, and video (page 46). - Mark-marks, edits, or deletes your current location as a waypoint or a man overboard location (page 34). - Where To?-provides navigation features (page 42). - Radar-sets up and shows radar (only available if the chartplotter is connected to a radar module) (page 72). - Weather-(North America only) sets up and shows various weather parameters, including precipitation, forecast, fishing, sea conditions, and visibility (only available if the chartplotter is connected to a weather module and you have an XM® subscription).
+See the XM WX Satellite Weather® and XM Satellite Radio Supplement (North America only). - Configure-allows you to view and edit your chartplotter and system settings (page 57). - Man Overboard-marks your current location as a waypoint, and sets a course back to the marked location. (page 34).